ReeseHatfield/NeuroSymbolicAI/Week01/CompAndContrastKGEs.md

         - k =  num relations
     - those semantic spaces no longer need to be of the same dimension
     - projection matrix for each relation??
+    - can model 1 to many relations better
+        - say h is related to both t1 and t2,
+        - map h to h` in relation space
+        - then map t1 and t2 to the same place in relation space
+        - while all three remain separate entities in entity space